Exercises for Hip Impingement. What TO do and what NOT to do.

 But leading up to surgery, something didn’t sit right with me.
 I did some research online and quickly realized I was rushing into surgery.
 Did I really do everything I can to avoid surgery?
 Am I just looking for a “quick fix” to a more complicated problem?

 I was only 25 years old.
 Were my hips really so damaged I needed them shaved?
 There were too many doubts so I decided to cancel the surgery.
+The bone-on-bone explanation did not make sense to me.
 I needed to take a step back and truly understand why I was in pain.
-The bone-on-bone explanation did not make sense to me and it was time to enter the world of corrective exercise.

 What is hip impingement?

-Many people are walking around with hip impingements without any pain.
+Many people are walking around with hip impingement without any pain.
 Numerous studies demonstrate that there is no connection between hip pain and hip impingement.
 Here are a couple of my favorite:

 So what is hip impingement?
 A common anatomical feature of the human hip bone that may or may not be associated with hip pain.
 Let me ask you this: if you were not in pain, would you care that you have hip impingement?